8 Non-Touristy Things to Do in NYC

 Marinated olives and Quinoa sliders from the Rainbow Room; July 2019

-and with panoramic views of the city…
+Especially paired with the panoramic views of the city…

 Manhattan lit up at night from the Top of the Rock; July 2019